Raymi306/python-tutorial-codeblocks/app/templates/misc.md

 Alternatively, press `<Windows + r>`{: .smolcode}, type 'cmd' or 'powershell', and hit enter.
 Your chosen command prompt, or shell, will then be ready to interpret your commands
 ### Linux
-there are a variety of options for terminal and shell use, all should be fine for the purposes of this tutorial.
+There are a variety of options for terminal and shell use, all should be fine for the purposes of this tutorial.
 ### Navigation
 A common frustration with beginners is a disconnect between where a file is located and where their terminal currently is.
 On Linux, some key commands for navigation include `pwd`{: .smolcode}, `ls`{: .smolcode}, and `cd`{: .smolcode}. pwd is short for 'print working directory', and will tell you where you currently are. ls will list directory contents, I often think of it as being short for list. cd is short for 'change directory', and can be used to move throughout the filesystem.
+If you are on Windows, an alternate to 'pwd' is 'cd' run by itself.
+'dir' is equivalent to 'ls', and 'cd' when given a directory can still be used to change directories.
 #### Example
-Say you have created a file in `/home/user/projects`{: .smolcode} called sample.py.
+Say you have created a file on a Linux system at `/home/user/projects`{: .smolcode}, or on Windows at `C:\Users\User\Desktop`{: .smolcode} called sample.py.
 You open your terminal, and you aren't sure where your working directory is.
 ```
 $ pwd